0xfk0/nedotest/README.md

   * lightweight;
   * works with modern C (C11) and C++ (C++11);
   * Catch2 like assertion syntax;
-  * No any bloat in header file -- no any unnecessary dependencies at all!
+  * No any bloat in header file -- no any unnecessary dependencies at all;
   * Supports test fixtures;
   * automatic test registration, no need to write main() function;
-  * in case of error test system prints variable values (as Catch2 does this! in plain C!)
+  * in case of error test system prints variable values (as Catch2 does this, in plain C!)
   * unlike many other unit test systems all values in assertions evaluated only once, so following code remains valid:

         CHECK(x EQ 0);